 The future outlook for children with peanut allergies

 Currently, 1 in 5 children with a peanut allergy outgrows the condition before adulthood.
-Dr. Hong says advances in treatment could reverse those numbers, with as many as 4 in 5 children leaving their peanut worries behind with the boogeyman and other childhood fears.
+Dr. Hong and Dr. Bjelac say treatment advances could reverse those numbers, with as many as 4 in 5 children leaving their peanut worries behind with the boogeyman and other childhood fears.

-In 2020, the U.S. Food and Drug Administration approved a medication called Palforzia® to lessen allergic reactions to peanuts in children ages 4 to 17.
-It is the first treatment drug for children with peanut allergies.
+In 2020, the U.S. Food and Drug Administration (FDA) approved a medication called Palforzia® to lessen allergic reactions to peanuts in children ages 4 to 17.
+It’s the first treatment drug for children with peanut allergies.